gardener/landscaper/docs/guided-tour/blueprints/external-blueprint/README.md

 ## Procedure

-The procedure is the same as before:
+The procedure to deploy the helm chart with the Landscaper is the same as before:

 1. Insert in file [target.yaml](installation/target.yaml) the kubeconfig of your target cluster.